Season start 21st of May 22 / Covid 19 Protection / About us / Safety and Equipment

-Covid 19 Protective measures: Please bring your own protective mask (for use during shuttle trips and at the raft base.
-Groups are not mixed on the boats).
-Keep your distance at the raft base and observe our hygiene measures.
-The sauna remains closed for hygiene reasons.
+Covid 19 Protective measures: Keep your distance at the raft base and observe our hygiene measures.
+The sauna is open again.
 We advise against participation in the event of symptoms, corona-related cancellations are possible free of charge.
 Please report early.

-The last trips of the season take place on 19.
-September
+The last trips of the season take place 25th September.

 Running one of the most exciting white-water rivers in Europe demands attention to detail and safety.
 At Engadin Adventure safety is present at every level of our operation.
 Each year we undergo a safety audit that is carried on behalf of Safety in Adventures foundation of Switzerland by the SGS.
 Passing these audits confirms that we follow industry best practice standards and operate in accordance legal statutes as laid out by Swiss Federal Law.

 Engadin Adventure uses high quality international rafting equipment from recognized white-water outfitters and all of our guests are fitted out with neoprene wetsuits, neoprene shoes, jackets, white-water rafting buoyancy aids and helmets before we go on the river.

 Why Engadin Adventure?